EnternalMeepwan/SpiNN_LB/README.md

 | SpiNNakerGraphFrontEnd |                        | 21d1885   |
 | spinnaker_tools        | SpiNNaker 5.0.0 v3.2.5 | 12e29c5   |

+If you have any trouble reflog to the git version and just want a check of the results, just use the executables in the `/SpiNN_LB/executable_backup`

 ## Compile and Run

 Before compile, you need a SpiNNaker development installed, if not look here: https://spinnakermanchester.github.io/ .